Lambik: Spin-off appearances

 Due to Lambik's popularity Vandersteen used him, Suske and Wiske as characters in his other series "De Vrolijke Bengels" between 1950 and 1953.
 In 1955 Lambik got his own spin-off series called "De Grappen van Lambik", which was a gag cartoon series.
 The series was published in syndication until 1962 and spawned three albums.
 In 2005 Studio Vandersteen rebooted the series with new gags.
 Four new albums were made until the series was terminated in 2007.

 In popular culture

 Lambik inspired the name of the Dutch comic book store Lambiek in Amsterdam.
 The unusual spelling of the name is due to the fact that the early Dutch publications of "Suske en Wiske" called him "Lambiek".
 The emblem on the store's sign is an image from the Suske en Wiske story "Prinses Zagemeel" ("Princess Sawdust") (1947-1948) and represents Lambik's metamorphosis into a centaur.
+He is still the mascot of the store today.